-- Attach the thermistor (1) and thermal filament (2) Swan-Ganz CCO catheter connections (Figure 4-1 1 on page 81) to the patient CCO cable. - 2.
-Verify that the catheter is properly inserted into the patient. - Touch the start monitoring icon Start.
-A countdown clock will appear on the stop monitoring icon 3. indicate the time until the first CO value.
-After approximately 5 to 12 minutes, when sufficient data has been obtained, a CO value will appear in the parameter tile. - The time until the next CO measurement is displayed below the stop monitoring icon 4. .
+- 1. Attach the thermistor (1) and thermal filament (2) Swan-Ganz CCO catheter connections (Figure 4-1 on page 81) to the patient CCO cable. - 2.
+Verify that the catheter is properly inserted into the patient. - 3.
+Touch the start monitoring icon start.
+A countdown clock will appear on the stop monitoring icon indicate the time until the first CO value.
+After approximately 5 to 12 minutes, when sufficient data has been obtained, a CO value will appear in the parameter tile. - 4.
+The time until the next CO measurement is displayed below the stop monitoring icon 119.
 For shorter time spans between calculations, select STAT CO (sCO) as a key parameter. sCO is a fast estimate of the CO value.
-20-second flow parameters (CO{20s}/Cl{20s} and SV{20s}/SVI{20s}) are available when monitoring pulmonary artery pressure with a connected HemoSphere pressure cable and TruWave DPT.
-For more information, see 20-Second Flow Parameters on page 174.
+20-second flow parameters (CO{20s}/Cl{20s} and SV{20s}/SVl{20s}) are available when monitoring pulmonary artery pressure with a connected HemoSphere pressure cable and TruWave DPT.
+For more information, see 20-Second Flow Parameters on page 175. - 5.
+Touch the stop monitoring icon to stop CO monitoring.